wasp-lang/wasp/web/docs/auth/overview.md

 #### Using the `context.user` object

-When authentication is enabled, all [queries and actions](/docs/data-model/operations/overview) have access to the `user` object through the `context` argument. `context.user` contains all User entity's fields, except for the password.
+When authentication is enabled, all [queries and actions](/docs/data-model/operations/overview) have access to the `user` object through the `context` argument. `context.user` contains all User entity's fields and the auth identities connected to the user.
+We strip out the `hashedPassword` field from the identities for security reasons.

-> TODO: mention which fields are available on the `user` object and link to the [Auth Entities](/docs/auth/entities) section

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">